r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 ffff858a`ca43e9b0 fffff803`4002e19e     : 00000000`00001b66 ffff8701`6476c180 ffffd48a`90ae2040 ffffd48a`a2a31040 : nt!KiRetireDpcList+0xed6
 ffff858a`ca43ec40 00000000`00000000     : ffff858a`ca43f000 ffff858a`ca439000 00000000`00000000 00000000`00000000 : nt!KiIdleLoop+0x9e
 ```
 The primary goal of reading a stack is to identify the point of failure.
-WinDbg attempts to do this on its own and will tell you its guess at the bottom, labeled SYMBOL_NAME; however, this should not be relied upon.
+WinDbg attempts to do this on its own and will tell you its guess at the bottom, labeled `SYMBOL_NAME`; however, this should not be relied upon.
 You will need to know how to identify the issue yourself.

 Let's get started.

 The stacks are read from bottom to top, with the bottom function being the first function in the thread.
 In our case, Windows is taking an idle thread and telling it to check if the DPC list is empty and, if so, mark it as such.
 This happens constantly as Windows operates.

 After the thread attempts to retire the DPC list, it then checks the list's timer.
 We can safely assume the DPC list was not empty, and now Windows is checking to make sure the list has not been open for too long.

-Following the timer check, we have PopIrpWatchdog.
-Watchdog is a very common word indicating a fault happened.
-When a stack travels from a function reporting a fault straight into KeBugCheckEx, there is no fault recovery, meaning the function immediately before the Watchdog is the primary faulting function.
-For a DRIVER_POWER_STATE_FAILURE, the cause of the fault is not in the stack, but we will pretend for the moment.
-The BSOD was caused by KiProcessExpiredTimerList.
+Following the timer check, we have `PopIrpWatchdog`.
+Watchdog is a very common word indicating *a fault happened*.
+When a stack travels from a function reporting a fault straight into `KeBugCheckEx`, there is no fault recovery, meaning the function immediately before the Watchdog is the primary faulting function.
+For a `DRIVER_POWER_STATE_FAILURE`, the cause of the fault is not in the stack, but we will pretend for the moment.
+The BSOD was caused by `KiProcessExpiredTimerList`.
 Something went wrong in that function, which forced Windows to crash.

 The specific cause of that crash is determined by the kind of bugcheck.
-In the case of DRIVER_POWER_STATE_FAILURE, it means an Information Request Packet was outstanding for too long.
+In the case of `DRIVER_POWER_STATE_FAILURE`, it means an Information Request Packet was outstanding for too long.
 The function to check the timer recognized the device was hanging and deliberately forced the crash.
-Make sure to review the article on DRIVER_POWER_STATE_FAILURE for more information.
+Make sure to review the article on `DRIVER_POWER_STATE_FAILURE` for more information.

-At the end of every stack, you will see nt!KeBugCheckEx.
+At the end of every stack, you will see `nt!KeBugCheckEx`.
 This is the function that tells windows to shut everything down and display the Blue Screen of Death.
-If you do not see this function at the end of your stack, click "Stop Debugging" at the top of WinDbg, then "Restart" and type k *before* clicking the effervescent !analyze -v.
+If you do not see this function at the end of your stack, click `"Stop Debugging"` at the top of WinDbg, then "Restart" and type `k` *before* clicking `!analyze -v`.
 The stack it shows will then have the BugCheck call.

-### Example - Invalid Internal State, KERNEL_MODE_HEAP_CORRUPTION
+### Example - Invalid Internal State, `KERNEL_MODE_HEAP_CORRUPTION`

-Lets get a little more complicated, take this stack from a KERNEL_MODE_HEAP_CORRUPTION bugcheck with Arg1 indicating an "Invalid Internal State":
+Lets get a little more complicated, take this stack from a `KERNEL_MODE_HEAP_CORRUPTION` bugcheck with `Arg1` indicating an *"Invalid Internal State"*:

 ```
 ffffb505`7b129f38 fffff800`66790e6c     : 00000000`0000013a 00000000`00000011 ffffb803`d8a02100 ffffb803`df2ffb00 : nt!KeBugCheckEx